akikuno/cstag-cli/README.md

 ## 📣Feedback

-For questions, bug reports, or any other inquiries, feel free to reach out!
+For questions, bug reports, or other forms of feedback, we'd love to hear from you!
-Please use [GitHub Issues](https://github.com/akikuno/cstag-cli/issues) for reporting.
+Please use [GitHub Issues](https://github.com/akikuno/cstag-cli/issues) for all reporting purposes.

+## 🤝 Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/akikuno/cstag-cli/blob/main/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.